amolenk/docs/docs/architecture/dapr-for-net-developers/ch4-getting-started.md

    ![Screenshot of creating a new ASP.NET Core web application](./media/ch4-getting-started/walkthrough-multicontainer-createwebapp.png)

 4. Add a second ASP.NET Core Web Application project to the same solution and call it *DaprBackEnd*.
 Select **API** as the project type, and clear the checkbox for **Configure for HTTPS**.
 It's recommended to deploy Dapr sidecars in the same network namespace as the application.
 Therefore, the Dapr sidecar is designed to use unencrypted HTTP to communicate with the application.
-Note that we still use HTTPS for the front-end and that Dapr provides support for mTLS to encrypt calls between services.
+Note that we still use HTTPS for the front end and that Dapr provides support for mTLS to encrypt calls between services.

    ![Screenshot of creating the back-end web API](./media/ch4-getting-started/walkthrough-multicontainer-createwebapi.png)